-As of March 21, 2007, we had invested approximately \$234 million in senior secured loans, of which \$118 million had settled.
-As of that date, our portfolio consisted of investments with an average investment size of approximately \$5.7 million, a weighted average yield of 7.5% and a weighted average maturity of 6.4 years.
-Immediately prior to the consummation of this offering, we expect that our portfolio will consist primarily of senior secured loans having an aggregate principal amount of approximately \$250 million.
+As of February 28, 2007, we had invested approximately \$109 million in senior secured loans.
+As of that date, our portfolio consisted of investments with an average principal amount of \$4.2 million, a weighted average yield of 7.95% and a weighted average maturity of 6.65 years.
+Immediately prior to the consummation of this offering, we expect that our portfolio will consist primarily of senior secured loans having an aggregate principal amount of approximately \$175 to 200 million.
 See "Portfolio Companies."
 Over time, however, we expect that our portfolio will include a combination of senior and mezzanine loans and, to a lesser extent, equity securities.
 See "Discussion of Expected Operating Plans-Credit Facility" and "Business-Investments."

-As of February 6, 2007, we, through Pennant SPV Company, LLC, our wholly owned subsidiary, entered into a credit facility with Bear Stearns Investment Products Inc., or the Lender.
-This credit facility provided for available borrowings of up to an aggregate principal amount of \$200 million, subject to specified borrowing conditions.
-As of March 26, 2007, we, through Pennant SPV Company, LLC, and the Lender amended the credit facility to increase the aggregate principal amount that may be borrowed to \$250 million.
-In this prospectus, we refer to the credit facility, as amended, as the Credit Facility.
+As of February 6, 2007, we, through Pennant SPV Company, LLC, our wholly owned subsidiary, entered into a credit facility, or the Credit Facility with Bear Stearns Investment Products Inc., or the Lender.
+The Credit Facility provides for available borrowings of up to an aggregate principal amount of \$200 million, subject to specified borrowing conditions.
 We intend to use a portion of the net proceeds of this offering to repay the outstanding principal of, and accrued and unpaid interest on, the Credit Facility as well as to pay the reasonable transaction costs incurred by us and the Lender in establishing the Credit Facility.
 We have used borrowings under the Credit Facility to purchase the senior secured loans that constitute our current portfolio.